with their beautiful and regular curves, which could only have been

 The academia already has a recipe for handling hot potatoes like

 the one I served it; it relies on a logically deficient doctrine - significant

 mathematical order can be found practically everywhere, in any random

 and so on.

-possible to distinguish naturally occuring patterns from willfully
+criteria which enable us to distinguish naturally occuring patterns

 implemented order.
 That such criteria must exist is self-evident.

 This study uses a copy of the monkey originally published by Maria Reiche, Nazca's

 scholarly guardian angel.
 I had it digitized by a service specialising